-What is a Company Voluntary Arrangement?
-What is the ‘CVA’ Process and why is it used?
+What is a Company Voluntary Arrangement and the ‘CVA’ Process?

-A CVA is a statutory agreement between a company and its creditors.
-It is a rescue tool that allows an insolvent company to repay its debts over a period of 1 to 5 years.
+A Company Voluntary Arrangement is a statutory agreement between a company and its creditors that allows the insolvent company to repay its debts over a period of 1 to 5 years.
 For the proposal to be approved, at least 75% of the creditors need to agree to the terms.